Kings Rally From 18 Down In Fourth To Stun Clippers 98-97

+With the Kings’ rally still one point shy at 97-96, Buddy Hield rebounded Jamal Crawford’s missed 3-pointer and fired a length-of-the-court pass to Ben McLemore, whose layup attempt over two Clippers was too hard, bouncing off the rim to Cauley-Stein, who put it back up and in.

+“I just remember taking off and seeing Ben had dunk, layup, whatever, and then the only thing I’m thinking is if this ball comes off I’ve just got to grab it and put it up,” Cauley-Stein said, “and it just came right into my hands.”

-Down 85-67 early in the fourth, the Kings rallied while Blake Griffin, Chris Paul and DeAndre Jordan were resting.
-Buddy Hield hit three 3-pointers in the final minutes, pulling the Kings to 96-93 with 2:10 to play.
+Down 85-67 early in the fourth, the Kings rallied while Blake Griffin, Paul and DeAndre Jordan were resting to pull within 94-85 on Hield’s 3-pointer with 3:22 left.

+Hield later hit a pair of 3-pointers nine seconds apart, the second after Griffin’s errant inbounds pass, pulling the Kings to 96-93 with 2:10 to play.

 Griffin made one of two free throws with 1:57 left before the Kings cut it to 97-96 on Langston Galloway’s 3-pointer with 1:23 to play.